rozbb/draft-waict-transparency/draft-waict-transparency.md

 * Endpoint: `/asset-hosts/<digest>`
 * Method: GET
-* Returns: An `application/octet-stream` containing the comma-separated list of percent-encoded URLs corresponding to the `hash`.
+* Returns: An `application/octet-stream` containing the comma-separated list of base64-encoded URLs corresponding to the `hash`.

 `<digest>` is an `asset_hosts_hash` inside some `EntryWithCtx` hosted by the transparency service.
 Every such value MUST be served at this endpoint.